 Mississippi Eminent Scholars Grant (MESG)

 Mississippi Eminent Scholars Grant (MESG) is a state scholarship awarded to first-time entering students.
 MESG is awarded to a student who has been a legal resident of Mississippi for at least 1 year prior to the award year, has a minimum ACT score of 29 and 3.5 grade point average on a 4.0 scale, and is recognized as a finalist or semifinalist by the National Merit Scholarship Corporation or the National Achievement Scholarship Program.
 MESG award covers tuition and mandatory fees not to exceed $2,500.00.
-For more information, check the RiseUp MS website.
+For more information, check the Mississippi Office of Student Financial Aid.

 Federal Pell Grant

 The Federal Pell grant is money that is available to undergraduate students who have not received a baccalaureate degree.
 This money does not have to be paid back, as long as the student remains enrolled and attends more than 60% of that semester.
 The U.S Department of Education uses a standard formula to evaluate the information the student provides on the FAFSA to determine his/her eligibility.
 The award can be between $565 and $5,815 per award year.
 These funds are divided between fall and spring semesters and credited to the student’s account.
 Any remaining balance of financial aid (after fees are paid) is applied to the student’s selected refund preference with BankMobile in four disbursements.
 For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoices/.